Exotic Colours and Coat Patterns

 Hi All I'm not going to go into the "normal" colours readily available for people to purchase.
 Those can be easily seen and identified almost everywhere when searching Bengals.
 I'm going to "try" to give people an idea of the more unusual and exotic colour/pattern combinations that I have come across and also bred.

-I know from his DNA test and the above kitten that he is basically a Silver Seal (Snow) Lynx point that carries a double Charcoal gene (which was classified from his DNA test).
+I know from his DNA test and the above kitten that he is basically a Seal (or Snow) Silver Lynx point that carries a double Charcoal gene (which was classified from his DNA test).
 Which is why he has such a dark mask which contrasts so beautifully with his stunning blue eyes.

-A Charcoal Bengal (Apb/a or Apb,Apb agouti genes) is darker than the traditional recognized Bengal colours.
+A Charcoal Bengal (Apb/a or Apb,Apb agouti genes) creates a darker than the traditional recognized Bengal colour.
 The black smokey charcoal colour was particularly seen in early generation F1 and F2 Bengals.

-The Charcoal trait is inherited of colour and can be seen in each colour class: browns, Silvers, Snows (Lynx) Charcoal, Mink Charcoal, sepia charcoal) and even blues
+The Charcoal trait is inherited of colour and can be seen in each colour class: Browns, Silvers, Snows (Lynx), Mink, Sepia and even Blues

 I might not always be correct in my analysis of them but I'm only too happy to be corrected.